-4.3 Results of the risk control, management and measurement assessment
+Results of the assessment of risk control, management 4.3 and measurement

-Based on size and complexity of the institution's CCR portfolios, in the area of risk control, management and measurement there is overall less convergence with observed good practices and therefore more room for improvement than for CCR governance, as discussed in the previous chapter.
+Based on the size and complexity of the institution's CCR portfolios, there is overall less convergence with observed sound practices in the area of risk control, management and measurement and therefore more room for improvement than for CCR governance, as discussed in the previous chapter.

-Chart 7 provides a more granular picture of the different good practices in this area.
-Alignment with good practices is generally satisfactory for topics such as the identification of CCR sources, assessment of materiality and choice of CCR metrics.
+Chart 7 provides a more granular picture of the different sound practices in this area.
+Alignment with sound practices is generally satisfactory for topics such as the identification of CCR sources, assessment of materiality and choice of CCR metrics.
 However, some institutions should improve their identification and monitoring of illiquid and concentrated positions and develop appropriate economic measures for the costs of CCR portfolio wind-downs.
 In addition, policies addressing risk acceptance for CCR as an integral part of RAF would benefit from enhancements in a number of institutions.

-Chart 7 Risk control, management and measurement: overview of observed deviations from good practices per bank and practice
+Chart 7 Risk control, management and measurement: overview of observed deviations from sound practices per bank and practice

-Notes: Assessment as performed by the targeted review central team.
-See Table 3 for the numbering of practices.
-Ranking follows the two dimensions of practice and bank: good practices (rows) are sorted in the chart on the basis of the extent to which banks (columns) were observed to deviate from them in the targeted review.
-The highest degree of deviation is shown in the upper left corner.
+Source: Assessment as performed by the targeted review central team

+Notes: See Table 3 for the numbering of practices.
+Ranking follows the two dimensions of practice and bank: sound practices (rows) are sorted in the chart on the basis of the extent to which banks (columns) were observed to deviate from them in the targeted review.
+The highest degree of deviation is shown in the top left corner.